Tampa Alimony Attorney

 Entering the divorce process can be a very difficult and challenging time in a person’s life.
 A divorce is the dissolution of a unique relationship that was once created.
 The dissolving of this unique relationship is further complicated when the financial realities are faced and confronted.
 It is a given that couples can live typically more financially secure under one roof than what can be achieved by being in separate residences.
 Often times one spouse is dependent upon the other for financial assistance.

 For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.
-The length of a marriage is the period of time from the date of marriage until the date of filing for divorce.
+The length of a marriage is the period of time from the date of marriage until the date of filing for a dissolution of marriage.

 Under Florida law, the court can order bridge-the-gap, rehabilitative alimony, durational, permanent alimony or any combination of these forms of alimony.
 Bridge-the-gap alimony is to assist one spouse in making the transition from being married to being single.
 Bridge-the-gap alimony may not exceed 2 years.
 Bridge-the-gap alimony terminates upon the death of either party or upon the remarriage of the party receiving alimony.
 An award of bridge-the-gap alimony is not modifiable in amount or duration.
 It is wise to seek an experienced Top AVVO Rated divorce lawyer in Tampa who can assist you with your alimony case.

 To assist you in determining whether alimony is a potential in your divorce case, contact Tampa alimony attorney, Nilo J Sanchez at (813) 879-4600 to discuss your case in greater detail.
 With 24 years as divorce lawyers in Tampa Bay you can be confident that you’re hiring a Tampa, Florida alimony attorney with extensive knowledge of alimony, child support, custody and timesharing litigation experience.

 Learn More About Alimony and How it May Effect Your Tampa, Florida Divorce Case